DigitalPublishingToolkit/OurCommons/md/13DigitalMaira.md

-to democratize the governance over these platforms and expand their priorities to encompass a wider array of issues concerning the community. [*Tech Workers Coalition*](https://techworkerscoalition.org/)^10^ is a group organizing to improve the working conditions of those in the tech industry.
-They are active in working to hold their companies accountable for projects that undermine human rights or are otherwise ethically misguided.
+to democratize the governance over these platforms and expand their priorities to encompass a wider array of issues concerning the community. [*Tech Workers Coalition*](https://techworkerscoalition.org/) is a group organizing to improve the working conditions of those in the tech industry.^10^ They are active in working to hold their companies accountable for projects that undermine human rights or are otherwise ethically misguided.